Everything you need to know about hiking the Overland Track in Tasmania, one of the top 10 multi-day hikes in all of Australia!

 Pack clothing for all conditions, and learn to layer up for proper temperature regulation.
-Our packing list below should help.
+Our Overland Track packing list below should help.

-The park rangers will have weather updates for the next 2-3 days at some of the huts, as will the visitor centre, but these can’t really be relied on.
+The park rangers will have weather updates for the next 2-3 days at some of the huts, as will the Cradle Mountain and Lake St Clair visitor centres, but these can’t really be relied on.
 Anything can happen in the mountains.

 Be Able to Call for Help if the Situation Requires

 As there is no phone service on the Overland Track, you will not be able to make a phone call to anyone if you are in trouble.